-In addition, 47 out of the 7049 total drivers that operate FedEx Freight trucks were removed from service because of failed inspections.
-This represents 0.7 percent of the total number of FedEx drivers.
+Also, 47 out of the 7049 total drivers who operate FedEx Freight trucks were removed from service because of failed inspections.
+This statistic represents 0.7 percent of the total number of FedEx drivers.
 However, the national average is significantly higher at 5.51 percent.

 Serious Trucking Accidents

-Because thousands of FedEx Freight trucks are constantly moving across the highways, the trucking company continues to be involved in collisions with passenger vehicles.
+Because thousands of FedEx Freight trucks are continually transporting goods across the highways, the trucking company continues to be involved in collisions with passenger vehicles.
 The FMCSA reports that the trucking company experienced 733 accidents in the 24 months leading up to March 2014.
 Out of the total number of crashes, there were 219 injuries and 25 fatalities as a result of an American Freightways truck accident.

 Causes of Trucking Accidents

-An American Freightways truck accident is often the result of negligence by the trucking company, drivers, commercial truck part manufacturers, maintenance crews, management staff, dispatchers and schedulers.
+An American Freightways truck accident is often the result of negligence by the trucking company, driver, commercial truck part manufacturers, maintenance crews, management staff, dispatchers, and schedulers.
 Many of the common causes of a truck accident include:

-- Driving While Fatigued – Every driver is to maintain regulated “hours of service” that limits the amount of time on the roadways.
-However, schedulers, dispatchers and management often push drivers to the limit in an effort to maintain tight schedules, commitments in delivery demands.
+- Driving While Fatigued – Every driver is required to maintain regulated “hours of service” that limits the amount of time on the roadways.
+However, schedulers, dispatchers, and management often push drivers to the limit to maintain tight schedules, commitments, and delivery demands.

-- Vehicle Maintenance Problems – Often times, companies neglect to properly maintain vehicles on the roads.
-As a result, truckers will often be moving cargo on balding tires, failing brake pads or defective axles, which can all lead to serious or catastrophic accidents involving other motorists.
+- Vehicle Maintenance Problems – Often, companies neglect to maintain vehicles on the roads properly.
+As a result, some truckers are moving cargo on balding tires, failing brake pads or defective axle parts, which can all lead to serious or catastrophic accidents involving other motorists.

-- Driver Performance Issues – When trucking company management neglects to train the driver properly, the trucker can often make bad decisions when driving, backing up, parking or turning the commercial vehicle.
-In addition, the massive weight and size of the truck often creates serious risks if the driver is inexperienced with handling the commercial vehicle.
-Drivers need to be fully trained on how to maneuver their vehicles on the roadway around other motorists by following established driving standards and lane changes, safe braking distances, passing and traveling at a proper speed for roadway conditions.
+- Driver Performance Issues – When trucking company management neglects to train the driver, the trucker can make bad decisions when driving, backing up, parking or turning the commercial vehicle.
+Also, the massive weight and size of the truck often create serious risks if the driver is inexperienced with handling the commercial vehicle under dangerous conditions.
+Drivers need to be fully trained on how to maneuver their truck on the roadway around other motorists by following established driving standards and lane changes, safe braking distances, passing and traveling at a proper speed for roadway conditions.

 - Cargo Loads – Loaders can position cargo improperly inside the trailer or container box.
 Loads that shift during movement can cause accidents when the trucker is unable to maneuver the truck safely.